Health Care Social Work in California

 Examination

-Once you have completed the required education and supervised experience, you will need to pass the ASWB clinical exam.
+ASWs must complete required education and supervised experience, and will then need to pass the ASWB clinical exam in order to earn their LCSW.

 personal growth and continuing education